mas-bandwidth/yojimbo/ROADMAP.md

 ## 0.4.0 - Initial public release

 The estimated time for initial public release is early November 2016.
 At this time I intend to get more people using this library and build a community to determine which features should be implemented next.

 One possibility is to continue to extend this system to support entity synchronization, client-side prediction as per-FPS networking models, although it is quite likely that I would create a *new* network library build on top libyojimbo to implement that aspect, so as to not lock people using libyojimbo into one particular network model.

-Your feedback is welcome!
+Your feedback is most welcome!

 Please let me know if there are any features missing from the libyojimbo roadmap that would benefit your team.

 cheers